lovebrew/bundler-old/README.md

 - macOS: TBD

 ## Building a Project
-LÖVEBrew will look for the LÖVE Potion ELF binaries by default in ~/.config/.lovebrew.
+LÖVEBrew will look for the LÖVE Potion ELF binaries by default in the OS configuration directory.
 They must be named accordingly as `3DS.elf` or `Switch.elf`, depending on the build targets.
 However, you *can* override this setting inside the config file and it will search relative to the project's root.
 The config directory is at the following locations:

 - Windows: `%appdata%/.lovebrew`
-- Linux: `~/.config/.lovebrew`
-- macOS: TBD
+- Linux and macOS: `~/.config/.lovebrew`

 ## Options
 ```